 One of my absolute favorite wild veggies is orache, an herbaceous, annual member of the genus Atriplex that grows in the alkaline soil of Denver, Colorado and surrounding areas.
 Oraches are salt-loving plants, so in addition to salt playas in landlocked regions, species can also be found along coastlines and even along roadsides where the soil or sand is saline.

 Keep in mind, however, that orache leaves can be variable.
-The leaves of common orache (Atriplex patula) range from triangular or arrowhead-shaped to lance-shaped or linear, Steve Brill notes in his Wild Edibles Plus app.
-They are toothed, sometimes with wavy margins, and grow on petioles opposite one another in the shoot stage, with subsequent leaves higher up becoming alternate, he explains.
+The leaves of common orache (Atriplex patula) range from triangular or arrowhead-shaped to lance-shaped or linear.
+They are toothed, sometimes with wavy margins, and grow on petioles opposite one another in the shoot stage, with subsequent leaves higher up becoming alternate.

 What sets orache apart from goosefoot in my opinion, however, is that the greens come pre-salted to varying degrees by nature.
 That’s because oraches, like their fellow desert-loving, woody Atriplex species, retain salt in their leaves.
 Thus one need only sauté the greens—whether young, entire spring tops or thick, late-season leaves—for a subtly salted side dish to accompany a meal or accent more complex dishes.